General Information

 A Note on Sex and Gender-Based Discrimination and Harassment

 University of Massachusetts Global does not discriminate on the basis of sex in its education programs and activities.
 The University and Title IX’s prohibition of sex discrimination covers sexual harassment, including sexual violence.
 Sexual violence refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to the victim’s age, use of drugs and/or alcohol, or intellectual or other disability.
 Sexual violence includes, but is not limited to, rape, sexual assault, sexual battery, and sexual coercion.
-The University prohibits sex-based and gender-based discrimination and harassment even if those acts do not involve conduct of a sexual nature.
-This includes discrimination and harassment based on pregnancy and/or parental status.
+The University prohibits sex-based, gender or gender expression-based, and sexual orientation-based discrimination and harassment even if those acts do not involve conduct of a sexual nature.
+This also includes discrimination and harassment based on pregnancy and childbirth-related conditions, and/or parental status.

 The complete text of the Sex/Gender-Based Discrimination and Harassment Policy is available at https://www.umassglobal.edu/title-ix.